fasrc/helmod/doc/INSTALL.md

 These clones will need to regularly push updates back to the remote.

-Customize `setup.sh`.
+Customize `setup.sh` if necessary.
-In particular, set `FASRCSW_PROD` to point to the location of the production repo above.
+In particular, make sure `FASRCSW_PROD` points to the location of the production repo above.

 These repo clones are know as `$FASRCSW_DEV` (one for each contributor).